Domaine Denogent Mâcon-Village (750ml)

 Fish & ChipsLobsterSeafood

-Jean-Jacques Robert took over five hectares of his grandfather’s vines in the Mâconnais just outside the village of Fuissé after finishing law school in 1988.
-Though most of the harvest had always been sold off to the cooperatives, the small parcels that made up the domaine were already understood to enjoy unique microclimates, producing Pouilly-Fuissés of great pedigree.
+Jean-Jacques Robert took over 5 ha of his grandfather’s vines in the Mâconnais just outside the village of Fuissé after finishing law school in 1988.
+Although most of the harvest had always been sold off to the cooperatives, the small parcels that made up the domaine thrive in their unique microclimates, producing well-made Pouilly-Fuissé.
 Jean-Jacques soon came under the influence of two ardent defenders of terroir, the great master of Morgon, Marcel Lapierre, and American importer, Kermit Lynch.
 Little by little, Jean-Jacques has introduced radical changes to the domaine (while staying faithful to his grandfather’s wisdom about the complexity of the land), finally realizing its full potential.
 He is now joined by his son, Nicolas.